JohnsonsonChen/waterloc/README.md

 Users can also locate the buildings at a map by using Google Map’s api

-Run with the command "grunt serve" in the terminal
+Run with the command "grunt serve" under the waterloc repo in the terminal